Streams and Graphs of Dynamical Systems: Streams of chains

 \subsection{Chains streams with countably many nodes}

 \begin{definition} Assume $N_1,N_2$ are distinct nodes of a stream $S$.
-We say they are {\BF adjacent} if $N_1\Sto N_2$ and, whenever $N_1\Sto N\Sto N_2$, then either $N=N_1$ or $N=N_2$. \end{definition} \begin{lemma} Let $F$ be a semi-flow with compact dynamics and let $S$ be a substream of $\cC_F$.
-Then, there is a bitrajectory between every pair of $S$-adjacent nodes. \end{lemma} \begin{proof} It is enough to prove the theorem for $S=\cC_F$.
-The same argument used in Lemma~\ref{lemma:adjacent} applies to this case and shows that there is a bitrajectory $b$ with $\alpha(b)\subset N_1$ and $\omega(b)\subset N_2$. \end{proof} \begin{theorem} Let $F$ be a semi-flow with compact dynamics.
-Then, if $\cA_F$ has countably many nodes, $\cA_F=\cC_F$.
-In particular, $\Sigma_{F,d}=\cC_F$ for every metric $d$ compatible with the topology of $X$. \end{theorem} \begin{proof} We need to show that $\cC_F=\cD_{\cL_F}$, namely that there is an $\eps$-chain from $x$ to $y$ for every $\eps>0$ if and only if $L(x)\geq L(y)$ for each Lyapunov function $L$ of $F$.
+We say they are {\EM adjacent} if $N_1\Sto N_2$ and, whenever $N_1\Sto N\Sto N_2$, then either $N=N_1$ or $N=N_2$. \end{definition} \black The following lemma generalizes to streams the content of Lemma~\ref{lemma:NW adjacent} and it is proved using the very same argument. \black \begin{lemma} Let $F$ be a semi-flow with compact dynamics and let $S$ be a substream of $\cC_F$.
+Then, there is a bitrajectory between every pair of adjacent nodes of $S$. \end{lemma}